Tommy Emmanuel: Influences

 As a young man in Australia, Emmanuel wrote to his hero Chet Atkins in Nashville, Tennessee.
 Eventually, Atkins replied with words of encouragement and a long-standing invitation to drop by to visit.

 In 1997, Emmanuel and Atkins recorded as a duo, releasing the album The Day Finger Pickers Took Over the World.
 It would be Atkins's last album, with the exception of "Solo Sessions" which Atkins' estate released posthumously.
 Emmanuel and Atkins appeared together on The Nashville Network's 'Country Christmas' in late 1997, and on that occasion, Atkins stated about him: "He is one of the greatest guitar players I've ever seen."
 Atkins gave Emmanuel the guitar on which Arthur "Guitar Boogie" Smith recorded "Guitar Boogie", one of the foundation performances of the blues guitar world and a regular feature of Emmanuel's shows.

 In July 1999, at the 15th Annual Chet Atkins Appreciation Society Convention, Atkins presented Emmanuel with a Certified Guitar Player award, an honour Chet personally bestowed to only four guitarists.
-This award gains its fame from being bestowed by Atkins himself, a widely recognized leader in guitar music.
+This award gains its fame from being bestowed by Atkins himself, a widely recognised leader in guitar music.
 The award states: "In Recognition of His Contributions to the Art of Fingerpicking."
 Tommy performed at the Chet Atkins Appreciation Society (CAAS) in July each year in Nashville.

 In addition to being influenced by Chet Atkins, Emmanuel has stated that he and his brother Phil Emmanuel were inspired by and modelled themselves on Hank Marvin and Bruce Welch of the Shadows.